aljedaxi/zettel/pages/sichlichkeit.md

 > the last few bastions of my philosophical thinking are being imposed upon

-> Sichlichkeit isn't just the totalizing regime of self: its the totalizing regime of you
+> Sichlichkeit isn't just the [[totalizing regime]] of self: its the totalizing regime of you

-You totalize yourself

-You impose yourself upon me
+> You totalize yourself ; You impose yourself upon me

 You can be perfect from this angle—but where are you thence?